Seeking ideas for different classroom desk arrangements to try?

 The teacher can also easily move around the desks to assist individual learners.

-However, only some of the students face the front of the room, which is not ideal for one-way presentations and lectures.
+A con is that only some of the students face the front of the room, which is not ideal for presentations and lectures.

-Arranging the desks in a large circle is a common choice for classroom discussions.
+Arranging desks in a large circle is a common choice for classroom discussions.

 A presenter or teacher can stand in the center of the circle and maintain engagement with the entire class.